-- 3.5 The Applicant is a new venture that seeks Code powers to facilitate the deployment of a fibre to the premises (FTTP) access network in selected locations across the UK.
-The proposed network would be used to provide ultrafast broadband services to homes and businesses.
-The Applicant also proposes to use the FTTP access network to deploy a private electronic communications network that would be used to support a smart energy network that it intends to deploy. - 3.6 To minimise the amount of new infrastructure required, the Applicant intends to use Openreach's Physical Infrastructure Access (PIA) service to deploy it network in BT's ducts.
-It may also use other providers' ducts.
+- 3.5 The Applicant is a recently established subsidiary of Simwood Group PLC, a telecoms provider that provides retail and wholesale business telephony services to businesses.
+It seeks Code powers to facilitate the deployment of a fibre to the premises (FTTP) network in selected locations in the UK that would be used to provide ultrafast broadband services to homes and businesses. - 3.6 To minimise the amount of new infrastructure required, the Applicant intends to make use of Openreach's PIA service to deploy parts of its network in BT's ducts and may also make use of other providers' infrastructure.